 Strengthening institutions that enhance social integration and apply a holistic social development approach, which integrates the role of the family as a central enabler and contributor to social development and promoting social and economic policies that are designed to meet the needs of families and their individual members.

-Taking urgent national and international action to address homelessness as an affront to human dignity and an obstacle to the enjoyment of human rights and the attainment of social development.
+Taking urgent national and international action to address homelessness that is a manifestation of extreme poverty and an affront to human dignity and an obstacle to the enjoyment of human rights and the attainment of social development.

 IV- Cross-cutting issues in the context of social development.